himanshukumar8/url-shortener/NOTES.md

 Reason :

-AI became necessary for the project to solve two critical problems which included:
+AI for the project to solve two critical problems which included:

 - AI assistance became necessary to solve the PowerShell 'curl' JSON payload issue because PowerShell maps curl to Invoke-WebRequest by default.